 Consulting engineering firms holding membership in ACEC-CO provide expertise for a wide range of activities including acoustical, chemical, civil, electrical, geotechnical, industrial, materials, mechanical, mining, petroleum, photogrammetric, structural, transportation, water resources, environmental and agricultural engineering and surveying.

-ACEC/CO has maintained a vital membership and today more than 50 percent employ 15 persons or less.
+ACEC-CO maintains a vital membership that today includes more than half of whom employ 15 or fewer individuals.
 Among the most valued benefits of belonging to ACEC-CO is the ability for small firms to organize, share information and evolve best business practices in a supportive, non-competitive environment.
-Larger firms (100+ employees) are also engaged with ACEC/CO representing seven percent of membership. industry.
+Larger firms (100+ employees) are also engaged with ACEC-CO and represent 7% of membership.

 Code of Ethics

-With high regard for the engineering profession and recognizing in the Code of Ethics a set of dynamic principles to guide their services to their fellow men, and with full knowledge of the responsibility of consulting engineers to safeguard health, safety, and public welfare, a member of American Council of Engineering Companies of Colorado:
+With a high regard for the engineering profession and recognition of the Code of Ethics – a set of dynamic principles to guide provided engineering services – and with full knowledge of the responsibility of consulting engineers to safeguard health, safety and public welfare, a member of the Council:

-- Brings credit, honor and dignity of the engineering profession to their dealings with clients, other engineers, and the public.
+- brings the credit, honor and dignity of the engineering profession to their dealings with clients, other engineers and the public;

 - acts for their clients as a faithful agent or trustee and accepts remuneration only in accordance with their stated charges for services rendered;

 - Exchanges non-confidential engineering information with other engineers, students and the engineering press and encourages the public knowledge of engineering and ensures proper credit for engineering works;

 - solicits engineering work assignments according to high professional standards, without offering commissions or using undue influence;